 Use this introduction as a checklist for our journey.
 Below, we preview key stops on that path so you know what to expect.

 We will revisit the question “what makes the glowing jonaki porua (firefly) the unseen gem of our nighttime skies?” as we move through each section.
-Keep this roadmap handy as you read the Night Nature tutorial.
-This way, you can spot connections between biology, behaviour, and the simple lessons nature offers for a radiant, balanced life.
+Keep this roadmap close as you read the Night Nature tutorial.
+It will help you recognize the connections between biology, behaviour, and the simple lessons nature offers for a radiant, balanced life.

 Biology and Life Cycle of the Glowing Jonaki Porua